yyc9268/Deep-TAMA/README.md

 ## Training settings
 1. Set the data as same as Tracking settings above.

+2. Modify the 'sequence_groups/trainval_group.json' to your own dataset
+>> - Note that training and validation dataset should contain 'gt' folder.

-2. Perform training using 'training_demo.py'.
+3. Perform training using 'training_demo.py'.
 >> - JI-Net training should be performed first.
 >> - Using pre-trained JI-Net model, LSTM can be trained.